weaviate/weaviate-io/_posts/blog/2022-10-18-Image-Search-Application-with-Weaviate-and-Python-Flask.md

 ### Images to Base64
 We are almost ready to populate our Weaviate database full of cute dogs!
 We first need to encode the images to base64 values.
 Encoding the images to base64 is a requirement for using the blob dataType, which we defined in the schema.

-There is an `images-to-base64.py` file that will create a new folder (`base64_images`) that stores the base64 image.
-The ten images in our dataset have already been converted and are in the base64_images folder.
-If you add more images to the dataset, make sure you run:
+The ten images in the dataset are stored in the `flask-app/static/img` folder.
+To convert the images to base64 run;

 ```bash
 python images-to-base64.py
 ```

+Note, the base64 images are stored in the `base64_images` folder.

 ### Upload the Data Objects
 Now that we have defined the schema and converted the images to base64 values, we can upload the data objects to Weaviate.